OmiShrestha/data-cleaning/README.md

 1. **Remove Duplicates**: Identify and eliminate any duplicate records in the dataset to ensure each entry is unique.

 2. **Standardize the Data**: Ensure consistency across the dataset, including uniform formatting of text, dates, and numerical values.
-This may involve converting text to lowercase, standardizing date formats, and ensuring numerical values are stored in a consistent format.
+This may involve trimming text, standardizing date formats, and ensuring numerical values are stored in a consistent format.

 3. **Handle Null or Blank Values**: Identify and address any null or blank values within the dataset.
-This could involve replacing null values with appropriate defaults, removing records with missing critical information, or filling in gaps using data imputation techniques.
+This could involve replacing null values with appropriate defaults (e.g. '' in this updated document), removing records with missing critical information, or filling in gaps using data imputation techniques.

 4. **Remove Unnecessary Columns**: Eliminate any columns that do not contribute to the analysis or are irrelevant to the dataset, reducing clutter and improving data usability.